goodalexander/goodalexander.github.io/_posts/2022-08-20-digital-track-marks.md

 The people who ran out of money writing, or trading, or philosophizing, or modeling - they ended up as journalists.
 They’re the most hopeless addicts of all.
 When they try to quit they’re not allowed to.
 They’ve been placed in charge of the narrative, and are paid to exist full time by their corporate overlords who “need to be where people are”.

 But their words are permeated with hatred.
 Their high is perennially ruined - because they know they’re not there to *be someone*.
-They are there to *say something* for “something” (a corporation).
+They are there to *say something* for “someone” (a corporation).
 And that isn’t why the drug feels good.
 That’s why you can read so many articles about this topic.
 Journalists instinctively don’t like social media.
 The traditional media doesn’t mesh well with this den of addiction to self-reclassification.
 Despite laws that say otherwise, corporations aren’t believably people - leaving to an uncanny valley which journalists can never fully overcome online in a personified space.

 This is not true of the countless lifestyle purveyors.
 They are called “influencers”, but in reality they are drug dealers.
 They sell illusions.